garrandall/popular-music-data/tracks/goodbye-to-you-scandal-patty-smyth.md

 The days are dull, the nights are long
 Guess it's better to say
 Goodbye to you
-Goodbye to you-ooh
+Goodbye to you-oh
 Goodbye to you
-Goodbye to you-ooh, oh-ooh-oh-ooh-oh
+Goodbye to you-oh oh-oh-ohoh

 Goodbye baby (Goodbye baby)
 So long, darlin'
 Goodbye to you
-Goodbye to you-ooh, oh-ooh-oh-ooh-oh
+Goodbye to you-oh oh-oh-ohoh

 Bye-bye, baby (Bye-bye, baby)
 So long darlin'
 Goodbye to you (Bye-bye, baby)
-Goodbye to you-ooh
+Goodbye to you-oh